emmett-framework/emmett/docs/request.md

 > – Ok dude.
 So the pipeline is just an array of functions that will perform some actions on the request?
 > – *Not really.*

 The pipes are not just functions but actually objects.
-In fact, these pipes won't just *pipe* the request trough the pipeline flow, but will have several options and responsibilities on the pipeline. weppy will use several functions on these objects during the request, so the application can customize the request flow based on its needs.
+In fact, these pipes won't just *pipe* the request trough the pipeline flow, but will have several options and responsibilities on the pipeline.
+Emmett will use several functions on these objects during the request, so the application can customize the request flow based on its needs.

 Any pipe can, in fact, perform operations before the request will be piped, during the flow, or after the flow has been completed.
-This is because any request in weppy can be sketched in several steps above the pipeline.
+This is because any request in Emmett can be sketched in several steps above the pipeline.

-First of all, weppy will open up all the pipes in the pipeline:
+First of all, Emmett will open up all the pipes in the pipeline:

 ```
          open   open   open